Pasta with veggies in white sauce is lightening fast for those days when you want something quick, something healthy, something comforting.

 - 1 teaspoon mustard

-- After 10 minutes, add heavy cream, seasoned salt, parsley and mustard to the veggies and bring to a boil.
-Let boil for a minute or two and remove off heat.
+- Add heavy cream, bouillon, mustard, Parmesan and parsley to vegetables stir, then bring to a boil.
+Let boil for a minute or two.
+Lower heat and continue cooking an additional 10 minutes.